juliencrn/usehooks-ts/content/posts/useFetch.md

 The fetch is executed when the component is mounted and if the url changes.
 If ever the url is undefined, or if the component is unmounted before the data is recovered, the fetch will not be called.

+This hook also takes the Axios option object as a second parameter in order to be able to pass the authorization token in the header of the request for example.
+Be careful though, the latter does not trigger a re-rendering in case of modification, go through the url params to dynamically change the request.

 **Sources:**

 You can read [this article](https://www.smashingmagazine.com/2020/07/custom-react-hook-fetch-cache-data/) from "Smashing Magazine" which explains how to build a custom react hook to fetch and cache data